 And when it comes to pricing, their spreads are very competitive in the forex broker industry.
 Additionally, you won’t incur any deposit/withdrawal fees, which is good if your goal is to periodically add funds to your account.

-All in all, XTB Online Trading is an established, low-cost, and trustworthy forex broker.
+All in all, XTB Online Trading is an established, low-cost, and trustworthy forex broker (in part thanks to its Financial Conduct Authority certification).
 You really can’t go wrong here no matter what markets you’re looking to trade in.